hanasiu/YelpCamp/README.md

-This is Colte Steele <The Web Developer Bootcamp 2022> Udemy Course's Last Project: YelpCamp
+This is Udemy Course Colte Steele <The Web Developer Bootcamp 2022>'s Last Project: YelpCamp